TheDolentCity/paladins-of-awoudan/src/content/docs/classes/the-umber-pines.md

 ## Builds

-You unlock features, attacks, and feats as you level up.
+You unlock abilities and feats as you level up.
 There are three builds for this class that you can follow for quick character creation and level ups.

 ### The Berserker